Start Planning Your Q1 2026 Goals Now

 How Many OKRs Should You Set per Cycle?

-To avoid the pitfalls above, most startups should set:
+To stay focused and effective, most startups should set:

 Company-Level OKRs: Keep It Simple and Focused